StefHerregods/datathon-AI-art/README.md

   - Information and Entity-Relation diagram on the datasets provided

 ## Documentation
-  - Data Processing: tabular processing and image preprocessing scripts and dataframes
+  - Data Processing: tabular processing and image preprocessing of scripts and dataframes
   - GAN Detection: outputs using an existing GAN model based on resnet50
   - Image Features: outputs of feature extractions of images
   - Community Dection: graphical exploration using Neo4j